TrainStream/Yu-Gi-Oh-Rush-Database-English/README.md

 * Translates card details, card lists, decks, and search labels
 * Uses cached English card data
 * Toggle translation on/off
-* Optional deck category/tag sorting
+* Optional alphabetical sorting for the translated deck category/tag labels on the deck search page
 * Export deck pages to EDOPro .ydk files or copy them as ydke:// URLs (card id database hosted in this repository)
 * This repository hosts an exported Yugipedia card database.
 The script checks it first, then falls back to Yugipedia for missing cards.
 This is because Yugipedia is often unstable.